 EDU 490.
-Internship in Elementary Education (3) (R/O) A semester of supervised observation and teaching experience in an elementary classroom; supervision provided by college staff.
-Includes conferences with cooperating master teacher and college supervisor.
-Attendance at seminar meetings is required.
+Internship: Candidate Performance Assessment in Elementary Education (3) (O) A semester of supervised observation and teaching experience in an elementary classroom, which includes the creation and submission of a performance-based portfolio assessment; supervision and mentoring provided by college faculty.
+Attendance at scheduled seminar meetings is required.
 Curriculum lab fee.
 Prerequisites: Admission to education program and divisional approval.

 EDU 491.
-Internship in Visual Art (3) A semester of supervised observation and teaching experience in K - 6 and 6 - 12 classrooms; supervision provided by college staff.
-Includes conferences with supervising master teacher and college supervisor.
+Internship: Candidate Performance Assessment in Visual Arts (3) (O) A semester of supervised observation and teaching experience in a visual arts classroom, which includes the creation and submission of a performance-based portfolio assessment; supervision and mentoring provided by college faculty.
 Attendance at scheduled seminar meetings is required.
 Curriculum lab fee.
 Prerequisites: Admission to education program and divisional approval.